Oval spinet

 The two oval spinets built by Cristofori survive today.
 One, built in 1690, is kept in the Museo degli strumenti musicali, part of the Galleria del Accademia in Florence.
 The other, from 1693, is in the Museum für Musikinstrumente of the University of Leipzig.
+Cristofori built the two oval spinets for the Medici family of Florence.
+His patron, Prince Ferdinando, needed a compact instrument with multiple string choirs for a small theatre.

 Design

 String layout

 In the oval spinet, the strings were placed parallel to the keyboard, the same arrangement as in a virginals.
 This can be seen in the following schematic false-color diagram of the 1690 oval spinet, showing the outline, keyboard, bridges, and string arrangement.
 The diagram and those that follow are colorizations of an original by Tony Chinnery.

 The layout of the 1690 oval spinet.
 The colors of the dots superimposed on the keyboard match the corresponding jack slots.
 For a detailed version of this image, click on it and follow links.

 Unlike in a virginals, the longest strings in an oval spinet are placed in the middle.
 The strings are arranged so the pair of strings that sounded the lowest note (C) are precisely in the middle, the next lowest pair (C#) is just behind the lowest pair, the third lowest pair (D) just in front of the lowest pair, and so on.
 Because of the alternating pattern, the highest two notes are the frontmost and hindmost string pairs, thus the farthest apart.
 By placing the strings in this way, the oval spinet has a (very roughly) oval shape; hence its name.